Periodicity and Free Periodicity of Alternating Knots: Visibility of -actions

 (b) Consider the 18-crossing alternating knot depicted in Fig.18.
 The described projection is virtually 3-periodic with visible weight $w=-3$.
 However, since the tangle $\rm T$ is not symmetric, we cannot deduce any 3-periodic projection.
 By \cite{co2}, we conclude that the knot is not 3-periodic.

 (c) Consider the 16-crossing alternating knot described in Fig.19.
-This knot is not 3-periodic as the visible weight is not a multiple of 3.
-Since the tangle $\rm T$ is not symmetric, it is also not freely 3-periodic. \end{example}
+This knot is not 3-periodic since the visible weight is not a multiple of 3.
+Since the tangle $\rm T$ is not symmetric, it is not freely 3-periodic either. \end{example}